|

 phenomenal liquor selection as well!
 There was an excellent selection of

-premium tequila, rum, bourbon, Irish whiskey, Scotch, gin, vodka, and numerous liqueurs.
+premium tequila, rum, bourbon, Irish whiskey, Scotch, gin, vodka, brandy, and numerous liqueurs.

 Knightly Spirits carries many liquor products (such as Peruvian Pisco and Raki) not found